I2PC/xmipp/README.md

 ## Getting started
 **Xmipp as a Scipion package**

-The recommended way to use Xmipp is via [Scipion](https://scipion-em.github.io/docs/index.html).
+The recommended way to use/install Xmipp is via [Scipion](https://scipion-em.github.io/docs/docs/scipion-modes/how-to-install.html).
 It can be easily installed using the [Plugin manager](https://scipion-em.github.io/docs/docs/user/plugin-manager.html).

 **Xmipp as a standalone bundle (useful for developers)**